Navy Pier welcoming back visitors as Open Chicago plan loosens restrictions for restaurants, theaters, festivals, more

+As the weather warms up, tourists and residents alike are ready to head outdoors and enjoy what the city has to offer.

+"I think it's huge," said Navy Pier visitor John Ernst.
+"Summertime in the chi there is nothing better than summer here in Chicago and I think Navy Pier opening, having all of those landmarks open up, seeing fans in Wrigley is huge and just having tourists and the locals being able to come and enjoy this wonderful space, it's just awesome for the city."

-Navy Pier will hold a fireworks show dedicated to healthcare and frontline workers this Saturday night
+The fireworks are also back.
+Saturday night a special fireworks show will be dedicated to healthcare and frontline workers.

 Capacity for other venues including convention spaces, places of worship and farmer's markets will be 25 percent.